Join 10K+ subscribers in a vibrant creative community

 We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives.

-Writing in the Dark’s tagline—For people who do language—is pulled from Morrison’s words, because “doing language” is about so much more than writing.
-And I’ll tell you a little story about how all this came to be.
-But first, the nuts and bolts.
+Writing in the Dark’s tagline—For people who do language—is pulled from Morrison’s words, because “doing language” is more than writing.
+To that end, I’ll tell you a little story about how all this came to be.

 How Does Writing in the Dark Work?